21 Day SAT Practice Test Schedule

 Bright Futures SAT and ACT Score Requirements

 The Bright Futures Scholarship is funded by the FL Lottery.
 It pays for tuition and educational fees, but it does NOT pay for room and board, so it does NOT cover all costs.
 In fact, room and board are more expensive than tuition for FL residents, so please understand Bright Futures does NOT make college free, it just covers tuition and some fees.
 To get a truly full ride, students must become National Merit Scholars by scoring exceptionally high on their 11th grade PSAT, and then they are awarded the Benacquisto Scholarship.
-My son’s Benacquisto Scholarship, along with a scholarship from USF, will actually pay him around $50,000 by the time he graduates, so becoming a National Merit Scholar can be very rewarding if you stay in Florida.
+My son’s Benacquisto Scholarship, along with a scholarship from USF, will pay about $125,000 over four year.
+So, becoming a National Merit Scholar can be very rewarding if you stay in Florida.

 In order to earn the 75% tuition Bright Futures Scholarship, students now need a score of 1210 (81st percentile) and 1340 (93rd percentile) for a full tuition scholarship.
 ACT composite score requirements are 25 (78th percentile) and 29 (90th percentile).
 Super scoring is permitted.